 Here’s a synopsis of Chris’s roller-coaster life: He was born on Long Island, New York and reluctantly moved to Arizona as a young teen when his mom left his father, who was an alcoholic.
 A number of years later, when his dad drank himself to death in 2001, Chris’s life spiraled out of control.
 Ironically (or not), his dad’s death by alcoholism was a significant contributor to his own descent into an addiction to alcohol and drugs.
 He started getting into trouble.
 A lot.
 He drank like crazy.
 He smoked pot and did meth.
 He got a woman pregnant and then wasn’t much of a father after his son was born.
 He went to jail more than once.
 Soon after getting out of jail in 2001, he finally agreed to seek addiction treatment, although reluctantly, and he found his way to Prescott House.
 He continued to cause problems and he didn’t buy into the treatment process immediately.
 He was a pain in the ass.

 (to be continued…)

 Stay tuned to read the rest of Chris’s story and to find out how his recovery from addiction helped him become the man he’s always looked up to.

-Meanwhile, if you want to go from battling an addiction and getting in lots of trouble to conquering your addiction and turning your life around, call us.
+Meanwhile, if you want to go from battling addiction and finding yourself in a constant struggle and trouble to conquering your addiction and turning your life around, call us.
 Chris and the rest of the Prescott House professional staff can help.